chekitha-s/Deforestation-Carbon-Emissions-and-Global-Temperature-Trends/README.md

 5. Graphs adhere to visualization best practices (color, font hierarchy, and clarity).

 ### Tech Stack
-HTML/CSS – page structure and styling
+HTML/CSS – page structure and styling.
-Datawrapper – embedded interactive charts
+Datawrapper – embedded interactive charts.
-JavaScript snippets – responsive resizing of iframes
+JavaScript snippets – responsive resizing of iframes.

 ### How It Works
 1. The first chart highlights how afforestation efforts can’t keep pace with ongoing deforestation.